milessabin/export-hook/README.md

 An _orphan_ type class instance is a type class instance which is defined outside its _implicit scope_.
 To understand this we first need to review a few details of how the scala compiler resolves implicit parameters ...

-Implicit definitions are resolved as implicit parameters in two ways,
+Implicit definitions are resolved to satisfy implicit parameters in two ways,

-1. a matching definition in the current or an enclosing scope or via an import.
+1. by searching for a matching definition in the current or an enclosing scope or via an import.
-2. a matching definition in the _implicit scope_.
+2. by searching for a matching definition in the _implicit scope_.

-The _implicit scope_ of a type `T` consists of all companion objects of the type that are associated with it.
+The _implicit scope_ of a type `T` consists of all companion objects of the types that are associated with it.
 To a first approximation the types associated with `T` are all the types that are mentioned in `T`.
 So, for example, the implicit scope of `Functor[List]` includes the companion object of `Functor` and the companion object of `List`.
-The full rules are more complicated and can be found in [section 7.2][sls-7.2] of the Scala Language Reference.
+The full set of rules is more complicated and can be found in [section 7.2][sls-7.2] of the Scala Language Reference.

-When the compiler is resolving an implicit parameter it will first look for defintions using strategy (1) above: implicit defintions which are directly accessible in the current or an enclosing scope, or via an import, will be consulted first and selected according to the [normal overload resolution rules][sls-6.26.3].
+When the compiler is resolving an implicit parameter it will first look for defintions using strategy (1) above: implicit defintions which are directly accessible in the current or an enclosing scope, or via an import will be consulted first and selected according to the [normal overload resolution rules][sls-6.26.3].

 The compiler will _only_ use strategy (2), searching the implicit scope, if no suitable implicit definitions are found